Aronrepo/fitness-tracker/README.md

 ### Usage
+1. Load web application with http://localhost:8080/
-1. Register or log in to the application.
+2. Register or log in to the application.
-2. Update your user profile with additional information.
+3. Update your user profile with additional information.
-3. Log your activities by providing activity type, calories burned, and date/time.
+4. Log your activities by providing activity type, calories burned, and date/time.
-4. Log your meals by providing food type, calories consumed, and date/time.
+5. Log your meals by providing food type, calories consumed, and date/time.
-5. View your daily analytics to track calorie consumption and activity.
+6. View your daily analytics to track calorie consumption and activity.

 ### Tests